 The production of large pieces made of thermoplastic composites is a challenging issue for today's industry.
 Thermoplastic composites still represent a niche market because of the difficulties associated to their processing.
 Several reliable manufacturing processes are now available for building-up thermoplastic laminated structures.
-Among them, the automated tape placement (ATP) appears to be an appealing process.
+Among them, the automated fibre placement (AFP) appears to be an appealing process.
 In this process a tape is placed and progressively welded on the substrate consisting in the tapes previously placed.
 By placing additional layers in different directions, a part with desired properties and geometry can be produced.
-However, the welding of two thermoplastic layers requires specific physical conditions: a permanent contact, also called intimate contact, and a temperature that has to be high enough during a large enough time interval to ensure the diffusion of macromolecules, without significant material degradation.
-Due to the low thermal conductivity of thermoplastics, a high temperature at the interface can be reached with a local heating.
-ATP uses a laser and a cylindrical consolidation roller to ensure both conditions required for the proper welding, as depicted on Fig. 1.
+However, the welding of two thermoplastic layers requires specific physical conditions: a permanent contact, also called intimate contact, and a temperature that has to be high enough during a large enough time interval to ensure the diffusion of macromolecules, without significant material degradation [17].
+Due to the low thermal conductivity of thermoplastics, a high temperature at the interface can be reached